YU-Zhejian/LinuxMiniPrograms/Readme.md

 ### General Guide
-After downloading, you can now execute `install.sh` to install all the programs for yourself.
+After downloading, you can now execute `configure` to install all the programs for yourself.
 You can also run this script to change your settings to the defaults.

 Detailed code: